Jill Twiss: A Day in the Life of Marlon Bundo

 In March 2018, as a writer on Last Week Tonight, Twiss authored a children's book called A Day in the Life of Marlon Bundo about a fictional day in the life of Marlon Bundo, the real-life pet rabbit of the Vice President of the United States, Mike Pence.
 The story details the same-sex romance between Marlon Bundo and another rabbit named Wesley.
 It was written in response to Pence's staunch opposition to same-sex marriage and support of conversion therapy advocate James Dobson.

 Twiss conceptualized the book as a loose parody of Marlon Bundo's: A Day in the Life of the Vice President, written by Charlotte Pence and illustrated by Karen Pence (Mike Pence's daughter and wife, respectively).
 Their book also tells about a fictionalized day of the Pence family's pet rabbit, but without the LGBT themes.
 Rather than a straight-up parody of the Pences' book, A Day in the Life of Marlon Bundo is an actual children's story about marriage equality and democracy.
 It nevertheless contains some stabs at Mike Pence.

 On the day of release, John Oliver promoted the book on Last Week Tonight at the conclusion of an episode mainly dedicated to Pence and his positions on LGBT issues; it became a bestseller and the #1 book and e-book on Amazon the following day, receiving notable praise and selling much better than the crew of Last Week Tonight had expected.
 All profits from the book are being donated to The Trevor Project and AIDS United.

 The Someone New

 Twiss authored The Someone New, which was subsequently published in June 2018.
 The story revolves around Jitterbug, a chipmunk fearful of change.
 When a snail named Pudding moves into the woods, Jitterbug learns to overcome her fear with the help of her animal-friends.

 As part of the books premise of practicing kindness for strangers, Twiss partnered with the charity KIND (Kids in Need of Defense) on her book, and both she and her publisher, HarperCollins made donations to the charity.

-Twiss and the book's illustrator EG Keller have a forthcoming second book through the publisher HarperCollins called "Everyone Gets a Say."
-It will be released in June 2020 and will be about voting.
+Twiss and the book's illustrator EG Keller released a second book about voting through the publisher HarperCollins called "Everyone Gets a Say" on August 25th 2020.